Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases.md

 (it is required that you try the prompt in principal #6 🙂)

 <!-- ------------------------ -->
-## Conclusion
+## Conclusion  And Resources

 Duration: 5

-### What we covered
+Congratulations!
+You've successfully built your first Streamlit App with OpenAI.
 After setting up our Azure and Snowflake and environments we built two primary things: a UDF that utilizes Snowpark External Access to make a call to an OpenAI model and a Streamlit app that leverages that function to make a simple and useful app that can be shared within an organization.
 With these two, easy to build, Snowflake features we expect customers to see value quickly when using Snowflake and OpenAI!

 ### What You Learned